tomas/needle/README.md

  - `read_timeout`: Returns error if data transfer takes longer than X milisecs, after connection is established.
 Defaults to `0` (no timeout).
  - `follow_max`  : (or `follow`) Number of redirects to follow.
 Defaults to `0`.
 See below for more redirect options.
  - `multipart`   : Enables multipart/form-data encoding.
 Defaults to `false`.
 Use it when uploading files.
+ - `agent`       : Uses an http.Agent of your choice, instead of the global, default one.
  - `proxy`       : Forwards request through HTTP(s) proxy.
 Eg. `proxy: 'http://user:pass@proxy.server.com:3128'`.
- - `agent`       : Uses an http.Agent of your choice, instead of the global, default one.
+For more advanced proxying/tunneling use a custom `agent`, as described below.
 - `headers`     : Object containing custom HTTP headers for request.
 Overrides defaults described below.
  - `auth`        : Determines what to do with provided username/password.
 Options are `auto`, `digest` or `basic` (default). `auto` will detect the type of authentication depending on the response headers.
  - `json`        : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.